anuragvasan/MiniCrm/readme.txt

 ## Customer Search

 - MiniCrm provides basic search functionality for customers by name or email address.
 Both searches will return partial results in addition to full matches.

+# Known Issues

+- Server-side validation errors are not properly styled with Bootstrap 4 UI classes.
+Consider this approach: https://stackoverflow.com/a/63208680